 - Semi-Auto Rifle – No question: the AR-15.
 The AR is the closest thing we have currently to a perfect all around rifle.
 A good AR with good magazines is light, powerful and easy to shoot when chambering 5.56mm, with the added perks of ubiquity and common ammo and magazines rounding out this American icon.
 ARs have another bonus for bug-out capability: they are quickly and easily split into their two receiver groups allowing them to be stowed in a pretty small space.
 The “pistol” variant ARs put SBR-sized compact guns in the reach of everyone and can be a truly concealable, er, option for rifle-like performance.
 My go-to ARs are made by Knight’s Armament Co., though Sons of Liberty Gunworks, BCM and Colt all make excellent models.

-- Pump-Action Shotgun – For a proper fighting shotgun, nothing beats a quick firing semi-auto but for general purpose use a pump-action is more than capable and still a hell of a thing to face down in a fight.
+- Pump-Action Shotgun – For a proper fighting shotgun, nothing beats a quick firing semi-auto but for general purpose use a pump-action is more than capable to face down in a fight.
 Ammo flexibility is a huge perk for preppers and allows hunting of anything on the North American continent.
 Good options are Remington 870P’s or Wingmasters, Mossberg 590’s, and F.N.
 P-12’s.
 Don’t rule out Benelli’s Nova and Supernova series guns either; they are bulky and big, but hard running and durable pump guns for sure.

 As a rule, larger semi-auto handguns designed for police and military use are more robust and reliable than other classes, especially smaller guns specifically intended for deep concealment.